drew-abbo/mcfunc_compiler/README.md

   /give @s shield 1;
 }
 ```

+> [!NOTE]
+> There must be at least one whitespace character before and after `run:` and
+> it must appear outside of any parenthesis or strings.

 Instead of calling a function, you can also open a scope after `run:`.
 This
 allows you to run multiple commands after a `run` argument without defining a